Laboratory-Imaging/GA3-examples/NIS_v7.01/05-Removed_nodes/README.md

 were removed in favor of the [Python](https://nis-express-help.laboratory-imaging.com/ref/nodes/nd-processing-conversions/#czlimga3nodepygenericnode) node which is more capable, has better documentation and has LLM support.

+Specifically:
+- Python `numpy` nd-array library offers fast vectorized operations on images whereas JavaScript loops are very slow in comparison for any reasonable image processing.
+- Python scientific libraries (`pandas`, `scipy`, `scikit-image`, `scikit-learn`, ...) offer lot of functionality out of the box whereas using JavaScript nodes require implementing everything by the user.
+- Python itself and imaging libraries are well known, used and documented by the bio-imaging community.
+- LLMs 'know' how to use this ecosystem and can produce working code.

 ## Save/Load Last Color/Binary/Table (in Input & output, Temporary)